 Water

 Water infrastructure is a critical support for a climate resilient society.
 Traditional water infrastructure consists of drinking and wastewater treatment and collection/distribution systems and their related appurtenances.
-Green infrastructure consists of engineered systems in developed lands that endeavor to mimic natural hydrology functions, by attenuating and treating ever-increasing stormwater flows, by using engineered wetlands to treat wastewater, and/or by using reclaimed water for landscape irrigation.
-Green stormwater infrastructure improves groundwater recharge, reduces flood scour, and limits sediment and nutrient pollution that kills fish in streams and rivers and produces harmful algal blooms in lakes and ponds.
-Green infrastructure also includes distributed or decentralized water supply and wastewater treatment infrastructure which can mitigate disruption of services by isolating climate-induced impacts.
-Natural infrastructure consists of existing or restored natural systems managed to provide for water storage and natural water purification, while promoting carbon storage.
+Green infrastructure consists of engineered systems in developed lands that endeavor to mimic natural hydrology functions, by attenuating and treating stormwater flows.
+Green stormwater infrastructure improves groundwater recharge, reduces flood scour, and limits sediment and nutrient pollution.
+Natural infrastructure consists of existing or restored natural systems managed to provide water quality and storage benefits, while promoting carbon storage.
 Human capital, in the form of a thriving environmental services sector is critical to the development, management, operation, and maintenance of all forms of water infrastructure, and must not be ignored as a key component of climate resilience.

 Water infrastructure is regulated at the state level, and State agencies such as the Department of Environmental Conservation also provide significant financing and technical assistance resources.
-Municipalities and private entities are largely responsible for the operation, maintenance, and improvement of grey and green infrastructure, while non-profits typically administer the acquisition and restoration of natural infrastructure.
-Most natural and municipal infrastructure are publicly funded and financed with state, federal, or ratepayer dollars.
+Municipalities and private entities are largely responsible for the operation, maintenance, and improvement of traditional and green infrastructure, while non-profits typically administer the acquisition and restoration of natural infrastructure.
+Most water infrastructure projects are publicly funded and financed with state, federal, or ratepayer dollars.
 The human capital necessary to support resilient water infrastructure cuts across the public, private, and non-profit sectors, and collectively should be considered a small but growing economic sector in its own right in Vermont.

 All forms of water infrastructure are threatened by climate impacts, particularly flooding, and also drought.
-Public drinking water systems should be designed to accommodate climate change impacts, such as more droughts and more wet periods.
-Wellhead protection areas should take these swings into account and can be integrated into land conservation and recreation objectives.
+Public drinking water system design should consider climate change impacts, such as more droughts and more wet periods.
+Wellhead protection areas should take climate change impacts into account and can be integrated into land conservation and recreation objectives.

-During Irene, many municipal drinking and wastewater systems were disrupted or even lost due to the floods.
-While some of this infrastructure was restored, many systems, especially wastewater and stormwater systems, remain necessarily located in flood prone areas.
-In most municipalities served by public water systems and wastewater treatment facilities, the cost and complexity of moving water from source, to tap, to toilet, then treatment is minimized by the fact that water is typically pumped to a high location, then gravity-fed downhill from tanks and standpipes to treatment.
+During Irene, many municipal drinking and wastewater systems were disrupted or even lost due to flooding.
+While some of this infrastructure was relocated as it was restored, many systems, especially wastewater and stormwater systems, remain necessarily located in flood prone areas.
+In most municipalities served by public water systems and wastewater treatment facilities, the cost and complexity of moving water from source, to user, then treatment is minimized by the fact that water is typically pumped to a high location, then gravity-fed downhill from a reservoir to homes and businesses and back downhill for treatment.
 During flooding, upland drinking water reservoirs may experience undue water loading threatening the integrity of their dams, while wastewater treatment facilities or water supply wells located in floodplains may be adversely affected by inundation or erosion.
 During drought, drinking water supply systems are not able to keep pace with demand, necessitating reliance on lesser-quality sources, or even hauling of water by truck.
-One alarming manifestation of drought on public water supply is the diminishment of sufficient volumes of water to support fire suppression; a significant threat to towns.
+One alarming manifestation of drought on public water supply is the diminishment of sufficient volumes of water to support fire suppression; a significant threat to their service area.

 Strategies

-Create a policy, planning and organizational foundation to support effective investments in infrastructure resilience.
+Strategy 1: Create a policy, planning and organizational foundation to support effective investments in infrastructure resilience.